 Tutoring service is available to students who have demonstrated the need for private instruction or academic assistance that the regular instructors cannot provide.
-Students in need of tutoring are advised to contact Student Services.
+Students in need of tutoring are advised to contact Student Affairs and complete a request form.
 If a student's placement tests scores or grades indicate that the student may not perform successfully in regular courses, the college requires that he or she take the developmental courses in basic skills.
-All freshmen students must take a battery of tests in English, reading, and mathematics.
+All freshmen students must take a battery of tests in

+English, reading, and mathematics.